Homework 00 - Pizza!

 , and PEOPLE_PER_SMALL

 .
 Then prompt the user for how many guests to order pizza for.
-The prompt to the user should be:
+The prompt to the user should be something like:

 Please enter how many guests to order for: